How to recognize and avoid phishing scams

 I’m sure many of you have heard the term phishing, but you may not know exactly what it means.
-Phishing is the fraudulent attempt to obtain sensitive information such as usernames, passwords, and credit card details by disguising oneself as a trustworthy entity in an electronic communication.
+Phishing is the fraudulent attempt to obtain sensitive information such as usernames, passwords, and credit card details by disguising oneself as a trustworthy entity in a text or a phone call or email.

 If you use the internet or a mobile phone regularly, you’ve probably received a call, text, or email from a phishing scammer — in fact I’m sure most people have received numerous unwanted phishing messages.